cdmugn/DataViz_Final_Project/updates.md

 4/20: beginning of class
 Colored circles by style rating in the style tab.
 I had to define a way to breakup the data and make a legend.

+4/20: after-class
+Added a data set to the main one with ratings by beer, not just style.
+Struggling with whether or not it is worth including the ratings with that many NA values.
+I decided it isn't worth including the ratings per beer if there are so many NA values.
+Also changed the marker color in the brewery tab to be by specific style.